For many small businesses like yours, the key to growth, longevity, and market dominance is the ability to evolve.

 1. Know your target audience

-It would be difficult evolving your brand to meet the needs and preferences of your target audience if you do not understand them.
+It would be difficult to evolve your brand according to your target audience’s needs and preferences if you do not understand them.

-Before starting the brand evolution process, conduct market research to understand your target audiences’ interests.
-With that, meeting your customers’ needs and preferences becomes easier.
+Before starting the branding evolution process, conduct market research to understand your target audiences’ interests.
+This will make it easier to meet your customers’ needs and preferences.

 This will ensure that your brand evolution process is going to be effective.